Coping With Infertility During the Holidays

 With the end of the year come many things.
 Snow, Christmas, presents… and life evaluations.
 If you’re currently trying to have a baby but haven’t yet been successful, this time of year may make you feel like you haven’t accomplished anything.
 Not only is this not true, but it’s a sure-fire way to stress you out.
 So as if the holiday season wasn’t stressful enough, add some infertility to the mixture and you have a recipe for anxiety.
 In this article, we’re going to help you find ways to help you cope with infertility during the holidays.

-Why The Holidays Are Stressful
+Why the Holidays Are Stressful

 Yes, the holidays are stressful.
 MedicineNet explains that holiday anxiety is real, and is caused by plenty of factors, “including unrealistic expectations, financial pressures, and excessive commitments”.
 There’s even a seasonal depression, also known as SAD (Seasonal Affective Disorder), which causes certain people to feel anxious or depressed during the winter holidays.

-How To Deal With Infertility During This Time
+How to Deal With Infertility During This Time

 Aside from all this, the end of the year brings about a self-evaluation.
 What have you accomplished this year?
 Did you get a promotion?
 Lose weight?
 Travel more?
 And, more related to this article, did your fertility plan go as envisioned?
 If you’re coping with infertility, it may seem like your entire year went to waste.
 But the reality is that it didn’t!
 Here are a few tips that will help you reevaluate your entire year and help you calm your anxiety and let you enjoy this wonderful time of the year.

-5 Tips For Coping With Infertility During The Holidays
+5 Tips for Coping With Infertility During the Holidays

 Be Selfish